FrancescoDiCursi/unipi-ai4society-plan-assistant/README.md

 A Chrome extension to enhance the accessibility of the training page of the National PhD in Artificial Intelligence for Society.

-:warning: **This extension only works on https://phd-ai-society.di.unipi.it/training/**
+:warning: **This extension only works on https://phd-ai-society.di.unipi.it/training/**.

+If on the wrong page, the user can be redirected to the right page simply by clicking on the extension icon.
 _____
 ## Main page
 ![](https://github.com/FrancescoDiCursi/unipi-ai4society-plan-assistant/blob/main/preview%20imgs/img1.png?raw=true)